jcpetro97/ansible-vagrant-dev-env/README.md

 These are vagrant templates set up to do ansible development and testing.
 Each OS ( listed below ) is set up with a control node, labled "OSName-controlnode" and two clients labled "OSName-node1" and "OSName-node2"

 Boxes for Virtualbox are retrieved from Vagrant Cloud.
 The docker based images are retrieved from docker hub.
 These templates _MAY_ work with other vagrant boxes, but it hasn't been tested.

+When the vagrant boxes are deployed, they will have an _ansibletest_ user added to the host, as well as configuring ssh to reference public keys in /etc/sshkeys.local and the ssh public keys for vagrant and ansibletest both copied into /etc/sshkeys.local.

 ## Requirements

 * Virtualbox or Docker-ce